.NET

 Replace [[your_apdex_name]] with the name that you assigned to the apdex metric.

-For troubleshooting this solution, see our .NET core troubleshooting guide.
+Encounter an issue?
+See our .NET core troubleshooting guide.

 Export using ToLogzioHttp exporter